wasp-lang/wasp/web/docs/guides/email-auth.md

 ![Auth UI](/img/authui/all_screens.gif)

-In this guide we'll go through the easiest way to set up email authentication: using Wasp's Auth UI components.
+In this guide, we'll go through the easiest way to set up email authentication: using Wasp's Auth UI components.

 ## Outline of the guide